-A native of Franklin, TN, Russell Grimm has been with Belmont University as Director of Athletics Fundraising since November 2016, where he oversees all aspects of athletic fundraising including Bruin Club giving, scholarship endowment and facility projects.
+A native of West Nashville, TN, Russell Grimm has been with Belmont University as Director of Athletics Fundraising since November 2016, where he oversees all aspects of athletic fundraising including Bruin Club giving, scholarship endowment and facility projects.

 Grimm graduated from the University of Tennessee in 2007 with a B.S. in Journalism and Electronic Media.
 Following his time in Knoxville, he moved back home to Nashville to pursue his Masters of Sport Administration from Belmont, graduating from the University’s MSA Program in 2009.

 Grimm began his career in athletic development at the University of Michigan Athletic Department, working as Development Associate for the “Victors Club.”
 At Michigan, Grimm was part of fundraising team responsible for the $226 million capital campaign for renovation and expansion of Michigan Stadium.
 During his time in Ann Arbor, Grimm provided integral support with annual and major gift giving, premium seating and suite sales for the 3,000-seat, 81-suite expansion of Michigan Stadium, as well as assisting with the day-to-day development operations for the $30 million annual fund and its $20,000+ members.